AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-osteosarcoma-23/README.md

 This analysis module will -

-- Read one of the 52 samples in Group ID SCPCAB0027, Project SCPCP000023 (Sample ID: SCPCS000758)
+- Conduct cell typing for all 52 samples in Group ID SCPCAB0027, Project SCPCP000023
-- Run InferCNV on the selected sample -
+- Run InferCNV iteratively on each sample -
-  - Using the Gene order file from Gencode Release 48 (GRCh38.p14)
+  - Using the Gene order file from Genome Reference Consortium Human Build 38 patch release 13 (GRCh38.p13)
   - Using the latest consensus cell type annotation, and the validation groups to construct normal references
   - Use KMeans clustering algorithm to computationally cluster cells based on CNV score into "tumor" and "normal"
   - Update the dataset with this annotation for each sample